jaltom2105/unity-ml-agents-project/devlog/phase-3-deep-dive.md

 ---

-## 3.4 — Reading Agent Code: CrawlerAgent.cs
+## 3.4 — Reading the next agent code: CrawlerAgent.cs

 The complete CrawlerAgent.cs was read and compared against Ball3DAgent.cs to understand how the same four methods scale to a dramatically more complex problem.
 Crawler uses 20 continuous actions compared to 3DBall's 2, and introduces several advanced techniques not present in 3DBall.